 Judge’s long sentence Roberto Cezar Oliveira Monteiro, of the 7th Civil and Business Court of Belém do Pará, partially won the association.
 He understood, initially, even using jurisprudential sources (previous processes; in this case, the Superior Court of Justice), that there would be no need for ADECAM to present who its representatives are, as rights that belong to the community are being defended.
 He also questioned the idea that it was an opportunistic cause, given that the association was founded in 1993.

 Then, the magistrate exposed his understanding that Apple, yes, practiced misleading , under the terms of article 37 of the Consumer Protection Code.
-For him, the company’s propaganda regarding the water resistance of the iPhones 11 was misleading, conflicting, fractional and incompleteomitting details about the certification and without explaining them satisfactorily, in addition to implying that “the water-resistant device means its full exposure to liquids”, within the limits of 30 minutes and 4 meters deep.
+For him, the company’s propaganda regarding the water resistance of the iPhones 11 was misleading, conflicting, fractional and incompleteomitting details regarding the certification and without explaining them satisfactorily, in addition to implying that “the water-resistant device means its full exposure to liquids”, within the limits of 30 minutes and 4 meters deep.

 Accordingly, Apple was ordered to pay damages of BRL 5 million in collective moral damage, due to the violation of transindividual rights — collective, diffuse, individual and indivisible.
 The company’s argument that moral damage is only indemnifiable when individual was not accepted, on the grounds that collective damage represents a violation of society as a whole and of the legal system.
 The amount should be allocated to the National Fund for the Defense of Diffuse Rights.